 Share with us a hot memory featuring sensation play.

-Goodness, there have been so many.
+Goodness, there have been so many!
 I love Matt’s sadistic Dominant side when it comes to sensation play, and I love the sensations that he loves inflicting on me.
-We both like pain, but it’s not the same as impact play.
-It’s more like an intense sensation than the pain from say, a spanking.
-I don’t think “hot” really fits the bill, but there was one funny moment for sure: He was torturing me with one of his favourite pinwheels and I cursed him with “you and that fucking cheesy pinwheel!”.
+He loves acting like a sort of evil villain, torturing his kinky captive.
+I don’t think “hot” really fits the bill, but there was one funny moment for sure: He was torturing me with one of his favourite pinwheels and I cursed him out with “you and that fucking cheesy pinwheel!”.
 I have no idea where “cheesy pinwheel” came from, but it completely broke the moment for both of us and we couldn’t stop laughing.
 To this day, it is still the cheesy pinwheel and the cheesy pinwheel it shall forever be.

 Do you have a favourite toy for sensation play?